-Employees can have their paychecks electronically deposited into a designated account.
+Employees will have their paychecks electronically deposited into a designated account.
 A notification period of 10 days is necessary to activate this service.
-Contact the Business Office for more information about the automatic payroll deposit service.
+Contact the Business office\\\ for more information about the automatic payroll deposit service.

 Payroll Deductions

 Policy CFEA